+Home | Museum | Wanted | Specs | Previous | Next |

 transformer-based, IC and transistor-regulated linear power

-In calculator mode, which the machine comes up in by default
+In calculator mode, which the machine comes up in by default when powered on, the 2880 is exceptionally fast,

-no difference in the time that it takes for the machine to perform difficult
+60 to 80 milliseconds to complete.
+There seems to be no difference in the time that it takes for the 2880 to perform difficult

 problems (such as all 9's divided by 1) and simple problems.
+This leads to the conclusion that the 2880 is

 to zero, and the printer spitting out a line of decimal points (even when

-disabled).
+the printer is turned off).
 The display is blanked during calculation, which results

 payroll application can leave the display blanked for significant periods